13 Reasons Why Is Over. Alisha Boe For (Netflix) Class President

 “It’s a reminder that we’re not defined by any trauma.
 We have the power to redefine who we want to be and how we want to be,” Boe says of Jessica’s evolution, her hand raising in an arc as she speaks with more and more passion.
 “It’s also incredibly empowering as a female, because we never get to talk about our sexuality and how we have feelings and we want to express them — especially teenagers.
 Female masturbation is never talked about and it happens so much.”

 “I’m aware that a lot of people have an aversion to seeing a young girl or a young girl of color speaking her mind, not being quiet, and taking her sexual power.
 Some people really hate it and will dismiss it.
 They will be like, ‘She’s bitchy.
 She’s a know-it-all,’” Boe continues.
 “But most of the people who are like me or identify with me, who find power in it; you should find power in it.
-Because you shouldn’t have to quiet yourself down, ever, and you should never have to feel like you need to say ‘I’m sorry; for speaking.
+Because you shouldn’t have to quiet yourself down, ever, and you should never have to feel like you need to say ‘I’m sorry for speaking.’
 You should be absolutely fearless in this world.”

 Advertisement